cognitedata/pygen/README.md

 [![GitHub](https://img.shields.io/github/license/cognitedata/cognite-gql-pygen)](https://github.com/cognitedata/cognite-gql-pygen/blob/master/LICENSE)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

-This is the Cognite GraphQL Python Generator, `gqlpyden`.
+This is the Cognite GraphQL Python Generator, `gqlpygen`.
 The purpose of this package is to help developers to work with Cognite Data Fusion's (CDF) Data Models (DM) in Python.

 **[DISCLAIMER!]** This project is in a highly experimental no guarantees are made for consistency between versions.
 The